Jul 06 Social Media Management Pricing; Considerations for Setting Your Budget

 The Full-Service Model: For those who need to outsource everything and anything social media, consider hiring an agency to execute all aspects of social as your ultimate goal.
 While it takes the heavy lifting off of your shoulders, you can sit back and relax knowing that all the cogs are moving.
 Additionally, your agency should be arming you with weekly, monthly, or quarterly reports that show you how things are tracking to goal — something your boss will certainly be interested in.
 The only catch here again is that you’ll need to carve out that $15,000+/month budget we previously mentioned.

-The A-la-Carte Service Model: When your internal teams are executing certain aspects of the work (or other agencies) you may only need assistance with one or two social media services.
-Talk with your agencies to see if you’re required to invest in all their services, or if they provide scopes of work that allow you to chose only those you need.
+The A-la-Carte Service Model: When your internal teams are executing certain aspects of the work (or other agencies) you may only need assistance with a few social media services.
+Talk with your agencies to see if you’re required to invest in all their services, or if they provide scopes of work that allow you to choose from a menu of services (such as that listed above).
 This can certainly cut down some of the costs of outsourcing.

 The Content That Converts Model: In 2018 our agency rolled out a new service that brings social media content and paid media together to drive audiences through the customer journey.
 It can run side-by-side with your ongoing social media efforts, but ultimately takes the time to test variations of content and paid together to find the solutions that drive the best results for your brand.
 This type of program starts at $10,000/month (including media) and can be up and running in as little as three weeks.